intel/neural-compressor/examples/pytorch/nlp/huggingface_models/language-modeling/quantization/llm/ipex/README.md

     --sq-recipes "llama2-13b"
 ```
 > Notes:
-> INT8 model will be saved into "./saved_results", the quantized model can be evaluated by IPEX.
+> - INT8 model will be saved into "./saved_results", and the output model can be loaded and evaluated by IPEX.
-> parameter "--sq-recipes" decides the recipes use to do quantize, details can be found in scripts.
+> - Parameter "--sq-recipes" decides the recipes used to do quantize, details can be found in scripts.